 Where the strongest winds on earth blow.
-Geography of weather records The highest wind speed on earth observed
+Geography of weather records The highest wind speed on earth is observed

 The size of cyclones can be several thousand kilometers, while the eye varies from 2-3 kilometers to several tens.
-As a rule, the size of hurricanes is much smaller, but the speed of air movement in a spiral is much faster and reaches several hundred kilometers per hour.
+As a rule, the size of hurricanes is much smaller, but the speed of air movement in the spiral is much faster and reaches several hundred kilometers per hour.
 Maximum 300 kilometers per hour.

-Tropical hurricanes originate over the warm waters of the oceans somewhere near the equator.
-As a result of the planet's rotation, they move west and shift north.
-This is what determines a large number of hurricanes off the eastern coast North America, as well as Mexico.
-These territories are larger than others in Lately suffer from the effects of severe hurricanes.
+Tropical hurricanes originate over the warm waters of the oceans somewhere around the equator.
+As a result of the rotation of the planet, they move west and shift north.
+This is what causes a large number of hurricanes off the eastern coast North America as well as Mexico.
+These areas are larger than others in recent times suffer from the effects of severe hurricanes.

 Most strong hurricane in the world